 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Saudi Arabia Facts

 |Exchange Rate||3.75||0.0 %||Aug 15|

 Start Your Free Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 Saudi Arabia Economic News

-The Purchasing Managers’ Index (PMI) sponsored by Emirates NBD and produced by IHS Markit rose from January’s all-time low of 53.0 in January to 53.2 in February.
+The Purchasing Managers’ Index (PMI) sponsored by Emirates NBD and produced by IHS Markit rose from 53.2 in May to 545.0 in June.

-The Purchasing Managers’ Index (PMI) sponsored by Emirates NBD and produced by IHS Markit fell from 57.3 in December to 53.0 in January.
+The Purchasing Managers’ Index (PMI) sponsored by Emirates NBD and produced by IHS Markit rose from 53.2 in May to 55.0 in June.